lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >
 > ---
 >
-> Use the default database name `homeassistant` to automatically create modified database schema when the add-on starts (default recorder schema, but without crash safety overhead (TRANSACTIONAL=0)).
+> Use the default database name `homeassistant` to automatically create modified database schema when the add-on starts (default recorder schema, but without crash safety overhead).

 ### Option: `logins` (required)